HaoZhang17/Pandas/README.md

 # Pandas practicing projects
 Update date: Apr.
-23, 2020
+25, 2020

-This repository archives practicing projects of data wrangling with Pandas and NumPy.
+This repository archives key and difficult points summarized from the guide of data wrangling with Pandas and NumPy provided by [Datawhale](https://github.com/datawhalechina/joyful-pandas).
 Files are stored in Markdown or Jupyter Notebook format.

 ## Contents
 | Chapter | Content |